-Herman von Giehrl, a highly decorated member of the German General Staff, wrote this detailed, candid, but ultimately woeful tale of a great power’s ambitions thwarted by the arrival of American forces.
+American Expeditionary Forces in Europe 1917-1918 from the German Perspective.
+Written by Herman von Giehrl, a highly decorated member of the German General Staff, this is a detailed, candid, but ultimately woeful tale of a great power’s ambitions thwarted by the arrival of American forces.
 It was originally published in 1921 in the German military journal, Wissen und Wehr.
 In this highly informative, emotional, yet objective work, we learn why the Germans embarked on unrestricted submarine warfare (and the unintended consequences), their staff estimates of the strengths and weaknesses of the young American forces, the courses of actions planned before the Americans interceded, and how the Americans’ arrival radically changed those plans for the balance of the war.
 Von Giehrl fought at the winter battle in Masuria and the battle of Gorlice-Tarnów in 1915; and was subsequently assigned to the General Staffs of the IX Reserve Corps and the XVI Army Corps.
 He was awarded the Ritterkreuz (Knight’s Cross) of the Military Max Joseph Order in October 1918 for the planning of the Abwehrschlacht (defensive battle) and the tactical retreats at the front, “in which the Aisne was crossed without appreciable losses.”
 Available in paperback and Kindle ebook at Amazon

 Operations of the Tank Corps A.E.F. is widely cited and quoted by historians but only a few original typed copies are known to exist.
 It has never been published—until now.
 Here is the verbatim transcript of that famous document, commonly called, “The Rockenbach Report,” written by the Father of the American Tank Corps, Samuel D. Rockenbach.
 In it he details how he designed, organized, manned, trained and finally deployed American Tank forces into the Western Front of 1918 Europe.
 Appended to the original Rockenbach Report—and reprinted here—are supporting documents with even more information on those early Tank Corps days.
 These include after-action reports on the St. Mihiel, Meuse-Argonne and Le Catelet-Bony offensives by: Lieutenant Colonel George S. Patton, Jr., Commander of 304th Tank Brigade; Colonel Wahl, Commander of French Tanks assigned to American forces; Major Sereno E. Brett (who assumed command of the 304th after Patton was wounded); and Major R. I. Sasse, Commander of the 301st Battalion fighting with the British E.F.
 Also included is an organization chart of 1st Army Tank Corps as of September 10, 1918 listing its units and names of officers assigned.
 Available in paperback and Kindle ebook at Amazon